alix-gao/os/README.md

 desktop (use picture as background)

 ## rebuild OS (compile & link)
-<font color=blue>if you want to rebuild system after making changes in source code</font>
+<span style="color:blue">if you want to rebuild system after making changes in source code</span>

 double click **project\os4\build\build - all.bat** if you updated code in project\os4